-In this experiment, we explore the representation space of the CLIP ResNet50 model \cite{radford2021learning} focusing on the last layer of its image feature extractor (``layer 4'').
-The training dataset was not publicly disclosed, but it is reported to be much larger than standard computer vision datasets like ImageNet, resulting in greater variability of concepts compared to ImageNet networks.
-We used DORA on 2048 channel representations from "layer 4", generating $n=3$ signals per representation with $m=512$ and using similar settings as \citep{goh2021multimodal}.
+In this experiment, we explored the representation space of the CLIP ResNet50 model \cite{radford2021learning}, with particular emphasis on the final layer of its image feature extractor (referred to as ``layer 4'').
+While the training dataset was not publicly revealed, it is known to be significantly larger than standard computer vision datasets like ImageNet, leading to a broader range of concepts compared to ImageNet networks.
+We applied DORA to the 2048 channel representations from "layer 4", generating $n=3$ signals per representation with $m=512$ and employing settings akin to those in \citep{goh2021multimodal}.

 Analysis of the outlier representations with contamination parameter $p = 0.0025$ yielded 6 outlier neurons, namely 631, 658, 838, 1666, 1865, and 1896.
-Representation 1865 -- neuron with the highest outlier score -- was found to detect the unusual concept of white images/background, as shown by synthetic and natural (collected from \texttt{OpenAI Microscope}) AMS in the Figure \ref{fig:clip_outlier}.
+Representation 1865 -- neuron with the highest outlier score -- was found to detect the unusual concept of white images/background, as shown by s-AMS and most activating images (collected from \texttt{OpenAI Microscope}) in the Figure \ref{fig:clip_outlier}.
 However, the other outlier representations could not be concluded to be undesirable as they seemed to detect rare but natural concepts.
 Further details and analysis of the other outlier representations can be found in the Appendix.

 After computing the representation atlas for ``layer 4'', we manually investigated several distinctive clusters.
 Figure \ref{fig:clip_atlas} illustrates the representation atlas alongside several reported clusters of semantically similar representations.
 With our analysis, we found a cluster of Explicit/Pornographic representations.
-Furthermore, we were able to confirm the presence of geographical neurons, as reported in \citep{goh2021multimodal} and we noted that representations from neighboring geographical regions, such as India, China, Korea, and Japan, were located close to one another.
+Furthermore, we were able to confirm the presence of geographical neurons, as reported in \citep{goh2021multimodal} and we noted that representations from neighboring geographical regions, such as India, China, and Japan, were located close to one another.
 Additional information and more detailed visualizations can be found in the Appendix.